 Bio

-Joshua Arthurs is a historian specializing in the politics of memory, museums, archaeology, and cultural heritage; historical fascism and the contemporary far right; and the legacies of war, dictatorship, race, and empire in Italy, Europe, and globally.
-He is the author of Excavating Modernity: The Roman Past in Fascist Italy (Cornell University Press, 2012) and co-editor of Outside the State?
-The Politics of Everyday Life in Fascist Italy (Palgrave MacMillan, 2017).
-His current book project, Forty-Five Days: Emotion, Experience and Memory after Mussolini, under contract with Oxford University Press, examines practices of iconoclasm, violence, and denunciation following the collapse of the Italian Fascist regime.
-He also regularly offers public commentary on contemporary memory debates and monuments controversies.
+Joshua Arthurs’ work explores the politics of memory, museums, monuments, and cultural heritage; historical fascism and the contemporary far right in Italy, Europe, and globally; and the legacies of war, dictatorship, violence, and empire.
+He is the author of Excavating Modernity: The Roman Past in Fascist Italy (Cornell University Press, 2012) and co-editor of The Politics of Everyday Life in Fascist Italy: Outside the State?
+(Palgrave MacMillan, 2017).
+His latest monograph, Forty-Five Days: Italians after Mussolini (Oxford University Press, 2027) examines practices of iconoclasm, reckoning, and denunciation following the collapse of the Italian Fascist regime.
+He is the co-investigator of the SSHRC Connections Grant-funded multimedia public history project Authoritarianism: Lives, Legacies, Traumas (2023).
+He regularly offers public commentary on monuments controversies, memory politics, and the far right.

 Memberships and Awards